mateo9x/shopApp/README.md

 # shopApp
 Mini version of online shop like Allegro.
-You can search for items, add them to cart, order.
-You can also configure Your account.
-If new user has been created on his email address application sends email with welcome message.
+Application uses JWT Token with sessionStorage.
+User authenthicated has access to secured endpoints.
+For now user can log into application, log out, change his own password, register new user.
+If user register is success on his email application sends welcome email.

+### Coming soon
+Displaying items by categories, adding items to cart, checking cart's elements and final ordering selected items from cart.

 ## Technologies
 * Java 11